 Imagine a class full of students excited about collectively solving a problem together.
 They are getting a chance to practice their problem-solving and spatial-reasoning skills all while interacting with each other.
 Time to get their hands dirty and have real conversations about math.
 This is why activities are an awesome way to learn about math.

 Throw in a little holiday cheer on top, and you’ve got yourself a fantastic math learning session!
 What better way to spend a recess than to challenge your students with the geometry of building snow men!
 Or, as the temperature drops, to learn about measuring with a thermometer.
 Or to make advent calendars, and practice counting down the days!

 As your class is practicing, make sure you’re paying attention to the kinds of interactions and conversations your students are having with each other.
 One of the signs of an engaging math activity is a lot of discussion among the participants.
 Try to harness that energy in your class as they work their way through these holiday problems together.

-So without further ado, here are five of our favorite holiday and Christmas math activities for your grade 1 class:
+So without further ado, here are five of our favorite holiday and Christmas math activities for your K-3 class: